TAMIL SERVICE - 7:45AM

 ENGLISH SERVICE - 5PM

-11. Places of worship may resume congregational and other worship services, starting with up to 250 persons (an increase from 100 persons today) at a time (excluding religious and supporting workers, which should be kept to a minimum), subject to safe management measures and the safe capacity of the premises.
+From 28 Dec 2020, ROs may conduct congregational and other worship services at places of worship, with up to 250 persons (an increase from 100 persons today) at a time (excluding religious and supporting workers, whose numbers should be kept to a minimum), subject to safe management measures and the safe capacity of the premises.

-12. Places of worship should observe the following safe management measures for worship services:
+ROs should also observe the following safe management measures for worship services:

-b.
+a.
 Keep worship services to as short a duration as possible.
-Worshippers should leave immediately after performing their worship.
-There should be no reception or mingling between worshippers, before, during or after each worship service.
+There must be no reception or mingling between worshippers, before, during or after each worship service.

-f.
-Places of worship with reduced air circulation (e.g. enclosed prayer spaces, air-conditioned worship hall) should, where possible, open doors and windows to naturally ventilate the space after use.
+e.
+Places of worship with reduced air circulation (e.g. enclosed prayer spaces, air-conditioned worship hall) should, where possible, open doors and windows to naturally ventilate the space after each use.